 Welcome to Cloud Nine’s Pikachu amiibo training guide!
-To start off, thank you for taking the time to visit – your support is very much appreciated.
-Huge thanks to MegaVGmaster for sharing his knowledge of Pikachu and for contributing to the completion of this guide!
+To start off, thank you for taking the time to visit: your support is very much appreciated.
+Huge thanks to MegaVGmaster for sharing his knowledge of Pikachu and for contributing to the completion of the guide!

 Pikachu has charmed fans and given a jolt to opponents for nearly 20 years—whether in the Pokémon TV series, the Pokémon Trading Card Game, or Pokémon video games, Pikachu has always been there as a stalwart companion for any Pokémon Trainer willing to take on the challenge of becoming the very best.

 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Section 1: Amiibo Overview / Pros & Cons

 As you may or may not know, combo-oriented characters like Sheik and Fox do not translate into strong amiibo.
 Pikachu is a combo-oriented character, but surprisingly translates into a highly capable amiibo fighter.
 Pikachu has a good set of smash attacks – its forward smash, while slow, is powerful and has a lot of range.
 Its up smash comes out fast and packs respectable strength.
 Its special moves are among its most useful tools – specifically, Thunder Burst (a custom down special) is an unblockable, multi-strike attack that serves as one of its main KO moves.
 Pikachu can even gimp off-stage opponents with its neutral special, Thunder Jolt!